Part V. Authors Who Tackle Climate Change in Fiction – Kim Stanley Robinson

 I read a good article by Marie Myung-Ok Lee recently, in Quartz Media2, titled “Here are the books you need to read if you’re going to resist Donald Trump,” and while the list focuses more on dystopian outcomes in fiction, if we stay on this path we’re on (and Robinson was not mentioned due to it being quite a short list), one quote stuck out to me from the article, “Artists are like deer: They sniff the winds of change long before the rest of us.”

 For decades, such writers have warned us of predicaments in which we are now finding ourselves.
-They warned us in science fiction, other times in literary fiction.
+They warned us in genre fiction, other times in literary fiction.
 And Robinson, among such great storytellers as Ursula K. Le Guin, Ernest Callenbach, Octavia Butler, John Brunner, J.G.
 Ballard, David Brin, and many other speculative fiction authors, blazed the path for those of us who came later, who are younger but who now see climate change in front of us, along with some of the dystopian themes predicted in early science fiction.
 Paying homage to those before us–in many cases they are obviously still here–seems to be a worthy cause in this day and age, and one of the reasons I felt this series needed to come alive.

 See Wikipedia for a complete bibliography of Kim Stanley Robinson’s books and short stories.
 Unlike other authors I’ve spotlighted here who may write one iconic book on climate change, Robinson is way more prolific, so this profile will lack the focus on one work in particular.